January 28, 2020

 Documents and Photographs Provide New Insight into Operations of One of Nazi Germany’s Killing Centers

 WASHINGTON, D.C. — The United States Holocaust Memorial Museum today announced an important new addition to its collection.
-The Sobibor Perpetrator Collection provides an unprecedented view into the operations of one of the six killing centers Nazi Germany established for the sole purpose of murdering Jews.
+The Sobibor Perpetrator Collection provides an unprecedented view into the operations of one of the five killing centers Nazi Germany established for the sole purpose of murdering Jews.
 Created by the camp’s deputy commandant Johann Niemann, this large collection of recently discovered photographs and documents offers new insights into the implementation of the Final Solution and the workings of Sobibor, located in German-occupied Poland, and in operation from April 1942 until November 1943.

 Information on the collection is available at ushmm.org/sobibor-perpetrators.